oskariorg/oskari-docs/md/documentation/examples/rpc-control.md

         }
     );
 ```
-The first phase is now ready and we should have a web site with embedded map and simple RPC functionality.
+The first phase is now ready and we should have a web site with an embedded map and simple RPC functionality.

 ## Step 2: Adding issue type selection and changing maplayers based on issue type